jaantollander/containers/README.md

 Todo

+- Should we merge `meta_analysis` into `toolset`?
+Both contains bunch of R dependencies.
+- We should move all assets to under BuildingBlocks assets instead of the container directory
 - Lock versions for dependencies
     - apt-get
-    - pip
+    - pip (`pip freeze > requirements-freeze.pip`)
-    - conda
+    - conda (`mamba env export --name <env> > env.lock`)
     - R installs
-    - git clones and wgets
+    - wget
 - For each containers, add
     - version (for tag)
     - readme